The Secure Act of 2019: What Retirement Plan Sponsors Need to Know

 February 20, 2020

-By: John C. Godsoe and Daniel J. Nugent
+By: John C. Godsoe Daniel J. Nugent

 The Setting Every Community Up for Retirement Enhancement Act of 2019 (Act) was signed into law on December 20, 2019.
 The Act represents the first comprehensive legislation impacting retirement plans in over a decade and includes provisions affecting retirement plan sponsors and individuals.
 This information memo addresses some of the more important provisions of the Act that impact retirement plan sponsors.
-Bond recently issued an information memo regarding the Act’s impact on estate planning, which can be accessed here
+Bond recently issued an information memo regarding the Act’s impact on estate planning, which can be accessed here.

 Required Minimum Distribution Date Age Raised.
 Prior to the Act, the required minimum distribution date was generally the later of April 1 of the year following the year the participant or IRA owner reached 70½ or the date of retirement (an exception to this rule applied for 5% owners).
 This required minimum distribution date has not been modified in over fifty years to account for increases in life expectancy.
 Effective for distributions required to be made after December 31, 2019, and for individuals who attain age 70½ after that date, the Act raises the required minimum distribution age to 72.
 Individuals who attained age 70½ in 2019 (i.e., prior to the effective date of the Act) are still required to commence required minimum distributions by April 1, 2020.